 Sec.
-37-45. - Violations.
+37-45.
+Violations.

-In addition to the other remedies provided in this article, the failure of a property owner to comply with a notice from the parks and forestry operations manager requiring the treatment, maintenance, removal or destruction of a tree shall be deemed a violation of this Code.
+In addition to the other remedies provided in this article, the failure of a property owner to comply with a notice from a city arborist the city forester requiring the treatment, maintenance, removal or destruction of a tree shall be deemed a violation of this Code.